j-hagedorn/journals_of/content/poems/2021-10-08-piecemeal.md

 *

 We are earth's
-young it devours through
+young it devours with
 their own ravenous kisses.

 *

-Goldenrod, your smiling stride
+Goldenrod.
+Your smiling stride
 beside me.
 So much light,
 I can only cast shadows inward.

 *

 Only what is "mine"
 must be repented